 - Identify job functions that might align with your skills by browsing the list of job functions on LionSHARE or reviewing the Occupational Categories on the Occupational Outlook Handbook.

-- Deepen your knowledge by reviewing detailed descriptions, histories, and current trends within industries or job functions using resources like the Occupational Outlook Handbook, Vault, ImaginePhD, O*NET, or other websites.
+- Deepen your knowledge by reviewing detailed descriptions, histories, and current trends within industries or job functions using resources like the Occupational Outlook Handbook, Firsthand, ImaginePhD, O*NET, or other websites.

 Read Job Descriptions